MicrosoftDocs/well-architected/well-architected/cost-optimization/collect-review-cost-data.md

  Group cost data into meaningful categories such as resources, services, environments, regions, departments, projects, or teams.
 For example, understanding the cost breakdown at the resource and service level can help you make informed decisions about resource allocation, scaling, or even decommissioning.
 Grouping cost data by environment, such as production, disaster recovery, or quality assurance, can help you identify cost discrepancies and optimize resource usage based on the specific needs of each environment.
 Group data by:

-- Usage and component data: Collect detailed information about the usage and cost of each component in your workload.
+- *Usage and component data*: Collect detailed information about the usage and cost of each component in your workload.
 You can analyze costs from different angles and gain insights into the cost breakdown by capturing this data.

-- Different dimensions: Break down your daily expenses by technical dimensions (for example, resource types or service categories), resource organization dimensions (for example, departments or teams), and business model dimensions (for example, projects or cost centers).
+- *Different dimensions*: Break down your daily expenses by technical dimensions (for example, resource types or service categories), resource organization dimensions (for example, departments or teams), and business model dimensions (for example, projects or cost centers).
 This breakdown allows you to analyze costs based on the dimensions that matter the most to your specific problem or scenario.

-- Metadata: Metadata can be used to group data and help generate meaningful cost reports.
+- *Metadata*: Metadata can be used to group data and help generate meaningful cost reports.
 It enables you to identify areas of high cost and implement accountability measures or cost optimization strategies at the department or project level.
 Using metadata, you can design a mechanism to group costs in a way that reflects your application's core business model.
 For example, tagging resources with tenant identifiers instead of shared resources in a multi-tenant solution.
 The ability to pivot cost data based on your application's pricing model can deliver key insights.

 ### Generate cost reports